-Live Your Dream Awards
+Live Your Dream Award Winners

 • 2025 Award Recipient

-Cassandra is 26 years old and the sole support for herself and her 3-year-old.
-She is pursuing the Dental Assistant Professional Certification training at Edmonds College and expects to graduate in August 2025.
-Cassandra’s dream is to create positive experiences for patients so they will be empowered to take an active and consistent part in their own dental health.
-She also dreams of stability for her family while navigating through unexpected financial and emotional obstacles after experiencing domestic violence.
-One of Cassandra’s references at Edmonds College had this to say: “Cassandra is unwavering in her dedication to create a solid foundation and better life for herself and her family.
-She is motivated, resourceful, and demonstrates the ability to advocate for herself and seek support, when necessary, which I believe to be important skills as a woman, student, and single mother.
-Cassandra is intelligent, resilient, kind, caring, strong and has overcome a great deal of adversity to get here.
-I see her as a cycle-breaker and a beacon of love and light, not only for her child but for others living in similar circumstances.”
+Cassandra is a single parent, pursuing the Dental Assistant Professional Certification training at Edmonds College.
+Her dream is to create positive experiences for patients so they will be empowered to take an active role in their own dental health.
+One of Cassandra’s references had this to say: “Cassandra is unwavering in her dedication to create a solid foundation and better life for herself and her family.…She is resilient, kind, strong and has overcome a great deal of adversity to get here.
+I see her as a cycle-breaker and a beacon of love and light, not only for her child, but for others living in similar circumstances.”

 • 2024 Award Recipient